 Throughout the month of April, we’re celebrating our vibrant member community!
 All members will enjoy a month-long set of benefits.

-Members only ticket timeslots for visiting the Museum in Downtown Brooklyn during Spring Recess, April 15th-24th.
+Members-only ticket timeslots for visiting the Museum in Downtown Brooklyn during Spring Recess, April 12th-16th at 10:15am.
 Reserve your tickets here.

 Tickets are available 3 weeks before the date of visit.

 15% Discount at the New York Transit Museum Store

 In April, Transit Museum members both old and new will enjoy an extra 5% discount at Transit Museum Stores in person and online at nytransitmuseumstore.com.

 Digital Discussion: MTA Bridges and Tunnels 90th Anniversary

 Thursday, April 6th, 2023, 6:00pm